lhbikos/ReC_MultivModel/docs/07-SimpleMod.md

 ### Hayes and PROCESS (aka conditional process analysis)

 In the early 2000s, the bias-corrected, bootstrapped, confidence interval (CI) was identifed as a more powerful approach to assessing indirect effects than the classic Sobel test.
 Because programs did not produce them,  no one was using them.
 Preacher, Edwards, Lambert, Hayes, and colleagues created Excel worksheets that would calculate these (they were so painful).
 Hayes turned this process into a *series* of macros to do a variety of things for SPSS and other programs.
 Because of his clear, instructional, text, PROCESS is popular.
 In 2021, Hayes released the PROCESS macro for R. It can be downloaded at the [ProcessMacro website](https://www.processmacro.org/download.html).
-Documention for it is newly emerging.
-Although PROCESS produces bias-corrected, bootstrapped confidence intervals, for models with indirect effects, PROCESS utilizes OLS as the estimator.
+The 2022 of Hayes' textbook now includes instruction for using the Process Macro for R. Although PROCESS produces bias-corrected, bootstrapped confidence intervals, for models with indirect effects, PROCESS utilizes OLS as the estimator.
+Additionally, the Process Macro for R does not work like a typical R package.
+Further, at my latest review, I could not determine how to create figures (in R) that would represent the results.
+Thus, I am continuing to teach this topic with *lavaan*.

-Although most regression models can be completed with the *lm()* function in base R, it can be instructive to run a handful of these familiar models with *lavaan* (or even PROCESS) as a precurser to more complicated models.
+Although most regression models can be completed with the *lm()* function in base R, it can be instructive to run a handful of these familiar models with *lavaan* (or even PROCESS) as a precursor to more complicated models.

 ## Introducing the *lavaan* package